 Having a resume helps to separate you from other applicants since it is not typically required for most truck driving jobs.
 This can help push your resume and you to the top of the line.
 And isn’t that what everyone wants?

 What do you think about these resume tips for owner-operators?
 Comment below.
-And if you’re interested in taking charge of your career and becoming an owner operator, contact us today.
+And if you’re interested in taking charge of your career and becoming an Owner Operators and Lease Purchasers, contact us today.